Student Disability Services

 To obtain eligibility to receive reasonable accommodations through Student Disability Services (SDS), students will need to follow the Accommodation Process outlined below.
 There are 4 steps to receive accommodations at Northeastern:

 Understanding the Americans with Disability Act/Section 504: The Rehabilitation Act of 1973, Section 504 / The Americans with Disabilities Act of 1990 (ADA) and amendments:

 This legislation applies to the opportunities that must be available to students choosing to attend an institution of higher education.
 Under ADA, students pursuing a post-secondary education are responsible for documenting and requesting accommodations for their specific needs.
 Students are responsible for identifying themselves as students who have a disability.
 The student must provide the University with appropriate documentation regarding their disability and recommended accommodations.

-- Student Request for Accommodations Form This is for the student to fill out, letting SDS know what you are asking for, what you've used in the past, and how you describe your disability.
+- Student Request for Accommodations Form This form is required to be completed by the student, it informs SDS of the accommodations you are requesting, what you've used in the past, and how you describe your disability.

 - Authorization for Release of Information Form This form is mandatory for all students seeking services with SDS.
 This enables us to read your information and share it with key parties.
 Key parties are those that need to know what your accommodations may be in order for your accommodations to be implemented effectively.
 Key parties are trained in FERPA and other privacy mandates.
 Confidentially is respected at all times.

 - Provider Report for Accommodation Request This form should be given to your clinician.
 This form is submitted with your request for accommodations; if you do not have supporting documenation, or your documentation has exceeded the 3 year threshold.
 If you are seeking accommodations for either a learning disability, ADHD, or other psychological disabilities, the form must be completed by a licensed psychologist/psychiatrist.